Former DNR Commish Tom Landwehr:

 There are multiple things to unpack here.
 He’s right about the inadequacy of Minnesota law to protect fragile environmental resources, including the Boundary Waters.
 But certainly not only the Boundary Waters.
 If you read carefully, Landwehr is trying to distinguish between the PolyMet project, which he signed off on as DNR Commissioner, and the Twin Metals project.

-They are eleven miles apart.
+They are twelve miles apart.

 To hear Tom Landwehr tell it, though, the Boundary Waters is a sacred, pristine, virginal jewel, and everywhere else is an industrial hellhole.
 If you go to the Boundary Waters, though, you will see the very occasional white pine that towers above the rest.
 They’re the virgins; most of the Boundary Waters is second growth.
 The big trees were just too little to mess with back when the area was logged off.
 Imagine what the place looked like with giant stands of white pine.